Cover: C.T. McMillan

 “Mm-hm… Sorry, babe.”

-“Don’t worry about it,” he said stroking her cheek with his thumb.
+He stroked her cheek with his thumb.
 “About time you started working hard.”

 The street lights weren’t much help.
 Only a few actually worked and most of them flickered.
 The best illumination came from a full moon hanging above the street.
 Kiddo stared at it as she walked.
 Cut across the ash-white surface where the dark lines and circles of the Luna Colony, dotted with lights from residences on the morning cycle and landing pads.

 She moved carefully and at a smooth pace, bringing her whole foot to the pavement starting from the heel.
 Kiddo kept her head on a swivel, glancing over her shoulder at regular intervals.
 The street was deserted, but all it takes is one witness to get you pinched.

 Most of the lights were on at the apartment, including one over the stoop.
 Kiddo stood just before the first step and looked around the front windows, scanning for silhouettes and even the slightest sign of movement.
 She turned to the street to her left and waved her arm.
 A Gori sitting in a car down a ways got out on to the sidewalk, leaving her with a wave back.

 Kiddo ascended the stoop and stopped at the steel panel by the door.
 She gave her flanks a thorough glance before pulling a thick flat-head screwdriver from her coat pocket.
 She worked the gap between the metal and brick, prying the panel away.
 It came down on a hinge at the bottom edge, circuits and wires laid bare behind the metal.
 Kiddo pocketed the screwdriver and reached into her inside pocket for her deck.